 Best Time To Visit Hvar Island

-The stunning Hvar Island has a lot of historical sites, like the Stari Grad plains, a UNESCO World Heritage Site, and the Hvar theater, constructed in 1612.
+The stunning Hvar Island has many historical sites, including the Stari Grad plains, a UNESCO World Heritage Site, and the Hvar theater, built in 1612.

 The Illyrians, Greeks, Romans, Byzantines, Croatians, Venetians, Austrians, French, and Italians ruled the island.
-Thanks to the array of civilizations that have influenced the island, it has a unique and diverse set of traditions that have shaped its people – known to be some of the friendliest and warmest around!
+Thanks to the array of civilizations that have influenced the island, it has a unique and diverse set of traditions that have shaped its people, who are known to be among the friendliest and warmest around!

-There are a few different destinations worth considering for accommodation, like Hvar Town itself, Stari Grad, and Jelsa.
+There are a few destinations worth considering for accommodation, such as Hvar Town itself, Stari Grad, and Jelsa.
 They all have a cute fishing-town feel to them and stretches of gorgeous coast to explore.

-Hvar town is the busiest and the most expensive – though it does have the best nightlife and the fanciest places to eat and stay.
+Hvar town is the busiest and most expensive, though it has the best nightlife and the fanciest places to eat and stay.
 Jelsa has some charming beaches, though they aren’t all sandy, and it’s a lot quieter than Hvar.

 On the other hand, there are also a handful of small villages you can choose from, like Vrboska, Milna, and Sveta, if you’re looking for a peaceful island escape.

-Weather-wise, the best time to go to Hvar and the surrounding islands is from June through to October.
+Weather-wise, the best time to visit Hvar and the surrounding islands is from June through October.

 With temperatures reaching 30 degrees and sea temperatures reaching 25 degrees in July and August, visiting over the peak summer months is tempting.
 Still, the prices of accommodation and tours really do skyrocket.